 … We are not trying to exclude women, and since starting the list, have spent over 100 hours trying to find blogs written by women, non-whites, and non-Americans that fit the topical scope and have high enough traffic to make the rankings.

 … Historically, men have occupied the overwhelming majority of church leadership positions.
 As most of you know, this disparity is deeply rooted in denominational and theological beliefs.
-At the same time, there have always been more male bloggers than female bloggers.
+At the same time, there have always been more male bloggers than female bloggers.… Within the church blogosphere, I expect that for every female blogger excluded from the Top Church Blogs list, there could very likely be 3+ male bloggers excluded.

 It’s a great chasm and there’s nothing to be done about it — at least nothing that influential, highly effective, Top Ministry Leaders can do.